netgrif/petriflow/docs/tutorials/roles-basic.md

 ### Play with the roles

-In order to play with the roles of your process in <a href="https://demo.netgrif.com/" target="_blank">the Demo of the Netgrif Application Engine</a> follow steps:
+In order to play with the roles of your process in <a href="https://demo.netgrif.com/" target="_blank">the Demo of the Netgrif Application Engine</a> follow these steps:
 <ol>
-    <li>Once you are logged in go to the section Role management in the left navigation menu.</li>
+    <li>Once you are logged in, go to the section "Role management" in the left navigation menu.</li>
-    <li>In the section, Role management chooses a user (a user that is representing you in this case) from the left side of the screen to who you want to change roles.</li>
+    <li>In the "Role management" section, select a user (a user that is representing you in this case) from the left side of the screen to who you want to change roles.</li>
     <li>In the section, Role management chooses a process (your uploaded process in this case) from the right side of the screen.
 Now choose roles of the process that you want to assign to the selected user (e.g. Admin).</li>
     <li>If you have assigned roles to the user, go to the section All cases.
 Open the process instance that you have created in previous steps and check if the user can see any task.
 If yes,assign and finish the tasks.</li>
     <li>Repeat the process above but try to use different roles or multiple roles at the same time.
 Check the video below - get to know how to get through the whole process created by you in the NAB.</li>